jorgemorenooz/distributed-secure-drone-show/README.md

-# Distributed Secure Drone Show
+# # 🛰️ Distributed Secure Drone Show

 <p align="center">
   <img src="https://i.pinimg.com/originals/bc/f3/a3/bcf3a371b9303c27752e1109e96a2fe6.gif" alt="Drone GIF">
 </p>

-# 🛰️ Art with Drones
 Art with Drones is a distributed system simulating a coordinated drone light show.
 Drones move across a grid to form figures in real time, managed by a central engine, with secure communication, resilience to failure, and visual monitoring.

 # 📁 Project Structure